algosup/2023-2024-project-5-flutter-team-7/docs/specs/technical.md

 5. On Windows, once the installation is complete, you may click on **Add SDK to PATH** if you wish to.

 For the database, please download PocketBase from [this page](https://github.com/pocketbase/pocketbase/releases) depending on your distribution.
 You will have to call the executable from a command line (`./pocketbase.exe serve` on Windows). \
 Once started, you copy and open the address of the `Admin UI`.
-Follow the steps to setup it up.
+Follow the steps to set it up.

 To ensure the code works properly, please also install the Android emulator[^12]: